St. Cloud, Florida: Public library

-The Veteran's Memorial St. Cloud Library is home to the city of St. Cloud.
-The branch library is in a remodeled Suntrust bank five blocks away from historic downtown St. Cloud.
+The Veteran's Memorial St. Cloud Library is a branch library is in a remodeled SunTrust Bank, five blocks away from historic downtown St. Cloud.
 Its hours are Monday-Saturday from 9am to 6pm.
 The branch offers many programs, such as LIVE storytimes, virtual bookclubs and over 50,000 volumes.

 History of Veterans Memorial Library

-The first form of a library in St. Cloud was in 1910 when the new woman's club set up a traveling library and a table at the train station with reading materials for locals.
+The first form of a library in St. Cloud was in 1910, when the new woman's club set up a traveling library and a table at the train station with reading materials for locals.
 By 1911, there was a reading room that was purchased on Pennsylvania Avenue that the ladies of the town worked to make comfortable and stocked with things to read.
 Within the next couple of years the collection had outgrown the reading room and moved to the People's Bank and then City Hall.
 In 1915, the town began fundraising to build a proper building.
 These efforts were put on hold temporarily while war efforts were made a priority.
 When 1922 rolled around, it was decided that there was enough money to pay an architect to begin planning and building.
 The contract price was for $4,506.20.
 The building was extremely well-built and designed with many updated features, including electricity.
 On February 17, 1923, the new library was dedicated and named "Veteran's Memorial Library" which remains today.

-From 1923–1968 Veteran's Memorial Library was operated and taken care of by the Woman's Club of St. Cloud.
-It was in 1968 that it officially became part of the Osceola County Library System.
-The location of the library collection moved in 1972–1974 into a former bank on the corner of New York Avenue and 10th Street.
-At this point, the original building because a thrift store to benefit the Red Cross and other groups.
-In 2001 the building was purchased by The City of St. Cloud and with the help of other organizations was planned to become a museum.
+From 1923 to 1968, Veteran's Memorial Library was operated and taken care of by the Woman's Club of St. Cloud.
+In 1968 it officially became part of the Osceola County Library System.
+From 1972 to 1974, the location of the library collection moved into a former bank on the corner of New York Avenue and 10th Street.
+At this point, the original building became a thrift store to benefit the Red Cross and other groups.
+In 2001, the building was purchased by The City of St. Cloud, and with the help of other organizations was planned to become a museum.
 The grand opening of The St. Cloud Heritage Museum (pictured below) was held on February 17, 2005.

-While the St. Cloud Heritage Museum still proudly boasts the name "Veteran's Memorial Library", the branch location was moved to a former SunTrust bank building on 13th Street and Indiana Avenue in 1995 where it still operates today as part of the Osceola County Library System.
+While the St. Cloud Heritage Museum still proudly boasts the name "Veteran's Memorial Library", the branch location was moved to a former SunTrust bank building on 13th Street and Indiana Avenue in 1995, where it still operates today as part of the Osceola County Library System.